jhuapl-bio/omics_workshop/README.md

 ```
 This package is different because it is hosted at a different location.
 We will be using data from this package in the workshop.

+## Phylogenetics software

+Data for phylogenetic exercises and software for Windows, macOS, and Linux machines can be found [here](https://phylodynamics.github.io/).